• Skip to main content

 • Sprinkle some freshly grated parmesan over the dish, followed by a drizzle of olive oil.

-• Put back into the oven and grill until the top is starting to brown.
+• Put back into the oven and grill for a few minutes until the top is starting to brown.

 Notes